 Q. How does an individual get a genetic test for FSHD?

 Genetic testing for FSHD is done on a blood sample and usually must be ordered by a doctor or nurse practitioner.
 In some US states, genetic counselors can order genetic testing.
-Currently, there is only one laboratory in the United States that offers comprehensive genetic testing for both types of FSHD: the University of Iowa Diagnostic Laboratory.
+Currently in the U.S., the University of Iowa Diagnostic Laboratory and PerkinElmer Genomics offer comprehensive genetic testing for both types of FSHD.
 You should see a neuromuscular specialist and/or genetic counselor experienced in FSHD.
 They will be able to coordinate your testing, including working with your insurance company, and organizing sample collection and shipment to the genetic testing laboratory.

 Q. If a health insurance company refuses to cover a patient’s genetic test cost on the grounds that it would not affect medical care, how should the patient respond?